AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 According to this function, based on our decided tank size of 3 ft diameter with 7 ft height, a 4 hr HRT, and 70% sludge percentage, the required average flowrate for sludge in the reactor is .068 l/s.
 The team then used average flow rate and desired exit velocity to calculate necessary headloss in order to find the necessary height of the tipping bucket.
 The summer 2018 listed acceptable ranges of exit velocity from .03 m/s (lower end to scour particles from inflent pipes)to 1 m/s (any faster likely to cause preferential pathways).
 Somewhat arbitrarily, the team picked .07 m/s as its desired exit velocity.
 The team also somewhat decided to use 3 in diameter influenet pipes in its design based on previous teams research.

-    QUESTION:: DOES THIS FUNCTION ACTUALLY WORK CAUSE ITS USING HEADLOSS EQN FOR WATER BUT WERE DEALING WITH WASTE WATER!!

-IDEA FOR NEW CODE TO DECIDE HEIGHT!!

-flow from tiping bucket will be divided into # of influent pipes. then those pipes will go into four separate pipes. we can get rough idea of headloss through each pipe. then use that to calculate necessary head
   ```python

 def calculate_head(target_exitvel, nom_diam, pipe_length, Kminor, Temp,